metabrainz/picard-docs/config/options_maintenance.rst

 **Configuration File**

-   This displays the path and file name of the configuration INI file currently used by Picard.
+   This displays the path and file name of the configuration file currently used by Picard.
 This file contains all of your settings and preferences, and the format of the file is consistent across operating systems.